Tuning the terahertz response of liquids by creating polar many-body excitations

 is fulfilled in addition to the condition of Eq.~\eqref{eq:control} mentioned above.
 This means that if one wishes to match only the polaron frequency (given by $\epsilon'(\nu_0, c_e)=0$), then only the difference on concentrations is constrained, and $\nu_0$ can be tuned over a range.
 If however we also wish to match the spectral profile, then Eq.~\eqref{eq:profile} typically constrains the systems such that only a single $\nu_0$ satisfies both relations.

-\textit{Experimental Results}: For an experimental demonstration of the impostoron concept, we studied the polaronic response of the liquids 2-propanol (isopropanol, IPA), ethylene glycol (EG), and water.
-On the molecular level, such three liquids display a different molecular arrangement and hydrogen bond structure.
-Moreover, their polarity and, thus, static dielectric constants are different with values of $\epsilon_\text{static}=17.9$ for IPA, 37 for EG, and 81 for water.
-In the experiments, a gravity driven liquid jet with a thickness of about 100~$\mu$m served as a sample.
-Electrons were generated by multiphoton ionization of solvent molecules with femtosecond pulses of a center wavelength of 800~nm, a pulse energy of $65-120~\mu$J, a pulse duration of 66~fs and a repetition rate of 1~kHz.
+\textit{Experimental Results}: For an experimental demonstration of the impostoron concept, we studied the polaronic response {of a prototypical selection of liquids, namely 2-propanol (isopropanol, IPA), ethylene glycol (EG), and water.
+Such liquids display a different molecular arrangement and hydrogen bond structure.
+Their polarity and, thus, static dielectric constants cover a wider range with values of $\epsilon_\text{static}=17.9$ for IPA, 37 for EG, and 81 for water. } In the experiments, a gravity driven liquid jet with a thickness of about 100~$\mu$m served as a sample.

+Electrons were generated by multiphoton ionization of solvent molecules with optical pulses of a center wavelength of 800~nm, a pulse energy of $65-120~\mu$J, a pulse duration of 66~fs and a repetition rate of 1~kHz.
 The excitation pulses are focused with a lens (focal length 1~m) to a spot size of about 200~$\mu$m on the liquid.
 At a variable delay time $\tau$ after electron generation, the liquid jet is probed with a THz pulse generated by difference-frequency mixing in a MgO-doped LiNbO$_3$ crystal.
-The THz pulse has a center frequency of 0.7~THz, a spectral width of 0.5 THz (FWHM) and is focused to a spot size of about 700~$\mu$m on the sample by an off-axis parabolic mirror (effective focal length 25.4~mm).
+The THz pulse has a center frequency of 0.7~THz, a spectral width of 0.5 THz (FWHM) and is focused to a spot size of about 700~$\mu$m on the sample by an off-axis parabolic mirror (focal length 25.4~mm).
 The electric field of the THz pulse transmitted through the sample is detected as a function of real time $t$ by free-space electrooptic sampling.
 A mechanical chopper with a frequency of 500~Hz in the beam path of the excitation pulses allows for subsequent measurements of the THz probe electric fields $E^\text{pumped}_\text{Pr}(t,\tau)$ and $E_\text{Pr}(t,\tau)$ with and without solvated electrons present.
 The nonlinear THz response of the photoexcited polar liquid is derived as $E_\text{NL}(t,\tau)=E^\text{pumped}_\text{Pr}(t,\tau)-E_\text{Pr}(t,\tau)$.
 Further details of the experimental method have been given in Refs.~\cite{GH21B,SI22B}.